-- The risk of not being able to catch the auota due to extreme weather conditions and changed fishing grounds due to sea temperature rise and changes in oxygen levels. - The risk of decreased fish health in aquaculture due to sea temperature rise, changes in oxygen levels, and increase run-off. - The risk of shortages or price increases of fish feed raw materials due to climate-related events in the sourcing country. - The risk of financial impacts related to fossil fuel regulations such as increased fuel prices due to carbon taxation and the phasing out of fossil fuels in the maritime sector.
+The risk of not being able to fill the catch quota due to extreme weather conditions and changed fishing grounds due to higher sea temperatures and changes in oxygen levels.

-- The risk of decreased aquaculture quotas due to the climate-related events affecting fish health under the Norwegian Traffic Light System Regulation for aauaculture - The risk of decreasing demand for LSG's products due to behavioural changes in customers and stricter requirements to fulfil.
+- The risk of decreased fish health in aquaculture due to higher sea temperatures, changes in oxygen levels, and increased run-off. - The risk of shortages of or price increases for fish feed raw materials due to climate-related events in the sourcing country. - The risk of financial impacts related to fossil fuel regulations, such as increased fuel prices due to carbon taxation and the phasing out of fossil fuels in the maritime sector. - The risk of decreased MAB quotas under the Norwegian Traffic Light System for aquaculture production, due to climate-related events affecting fish health. - The risk of decreasing demand for LSG's products due to behavioral changes in customers and the need to meet stricter requirements.